magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/opc-ua.md

 ---
 layout: docwithnav-gw
 title: OPC-UA Connector Configuration
-description: OPC-UA protocol support for ThingsBoard IoT Gateway
+description: OPC-UA protocol support for IoT Hub IoT Gateway

 ---

 * TOC
 {:toc}

-This documentation will help you set up the OPC-UA connector for the ThingsBoard IoT Gateway.
+This documentation will help you set up the OPC-UA connector for the IoT Hub IoT Gateway.
 We'll explain the configuration parameters in simple terms to make it easy for you to understand and follow.
-The OPC-UA (Open Platform Communications Unified Architecture) is a machine-to-machine communication protocol for industrial automation, and this connector allows seamless integration with the ThingsBoard platform.
+The OPC-UA (Open Platform Communications Unified Architecture) is a machine-to-machine communication protocol for industrial automation, and this connector allows seamless integration with the IoT Hub platform.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this extension.

 We will describe the connector configuration below.